emailverifyapicom/docs-rtapi/docs/features.rst

 Fanatical Service Quality Management (SQM)
 ------------------------------------------
-`emailverifyapi`_ operational staff obsesively monitor services to ensure the best possible uptime and coverage.
+`emailverifyapi`_ operational staff obsessively monitor services to ensure the best possible uptime and coverage.

 Uptime and functional correctness is actively monitored on a minute by minute basis from multiple data centers dispersed across North America and Europe.